spencerthayer/TorchNoteJS/README.md

 ####Javascript crypto services suck!
 Yeah they do.
 Totally.
 No one here is going to argue that NodeJS is better at security and encryption than SSL, except for when it isn't, *cough [Heartbleed](http://heartbleed.com/)*.
 Nor am I interested in a debate about how NodeJS cannot compete with many of the more robust server-side languages when it comes to security.
 No duh!

+####So why would I use TorchNoteJS?
-But those other solutions **cost money**, are **complicated to develop** and can't be turned on at the drop of a hat.
+Those other solutions **cost money**, are **complicated to develop** and can't be turned on at the drop of a hat.
 TorchNoteJS is a free solution that is very easy to deploy and more importantly permanently delete.

 Yes, there are other solutions for secure EE2E and I suggest you use them if you believe this application is not sufficient.
 If you do find a legitimate reason to be suspect of TorchNoteJS please create an issue because I really don't want to promote something that is broken.